Ryuichi Kawamura: Musical style

-Ryuichi Kawamura is best known for his vocal work during his work with Luna Sea.
-He was inspired both vocally and visually by Morrie, frontman of the influential Japanese metal band Dead End.
-From the early to mid-90s, his style often included screamed singing during their hard rock songs.
-It then changed to more traditional pop techniques after starting his solo career.
-Since 2007, Kawamura has been singing in a more operatic style.
+Kawamura is best known for his vocal work in Luna Sea.
+At their onset, he was inspired both vocally and visually by Morrie, frontman of the heavy metal band Dead End.
+From the early to mid-90s, Ryuichi's style often included screamed singing during their hard rock songs.
+But after starting his solo career, it changed to a more "mellow" sound with traditional pop techniques.
+Since 2007, he has been singing in a more operatic style.
+Rottengraffty vocalist Nobuya cited Ryuichi as a big influence.
+After Sugizo told him that Ryuichi does not move around on stage much in order to focus on singing properly, Nobuya adopted this style himself.
+Mahiro Kurosaki of Kiryū also holds Ryuichi in high esteem.

+When writing songs, Kawamura composes them on acoustic guitar or piano.
+He said he never suffers from writer's block.
+In the past, he would accumulate and save songs; at one point claiming to have around 200.
+But when it came time to choose from them, he would gradually lose track of the songs in his head while listening to them again.
+"That frightened me, so I decided not to keep a stock of songs.
+So now, I decide on a theme for the next album and concentrate on writing songs for about two weeks."

 Personal life

 Kawamura met Miss Nippon 2002 Kumi Sano (佐野公美) in spring 2005, and they began dating that autumn.
 A representative for the couple visited their local ward office in Tokyo and registered their marriage on January 23, 2006.
 Kumi gave birth to their first child, a son, on June 18, 2009.
 On January 11, 2019, Kawamura underwent surgery to remove adenocarcinoma of the lung.
 The cancerous cells were completely removed and he returned to work the following month after a few weeks rest.
+He had another surgery that October to remove vocal cord polyps.
 In February 2022, Kawamura successfully underwent surgery to remove microvascular lesions in his vocal cords.
+He later revealed that he also had vocal cord nodules removed at that time.
+In an interview with Barks at the end of 2023, Kawamura revealed that he had been diagnosed with a vocal disorder, "the diagnosis varies depending on the doctor.
+However, I have found a regularity in which I always stumble at the same point".

 Kawamura is good friends with his Luna Sea bandmate Inoran.
 Together, they are avid car racers.
 Kawamura also likes boxing and surfing, and says that he plans to open a surfing store once he retires from his singing career.
+He does not normally listen to music in his daily life, explaining, "When I listen to music, I can easily get into work mode, thinking, 'That chord progression is great', or, 'These lyrics are cool'.